 Distance learning is possible through Mexico’s education system, and parents need to decide which curriculum they will use and how they will educate their children.

-Homeschooling is not a decision to make lightly, and parents will need to do their fair share of research and decide if it is suitable for them.
+Homeschooling is not a decision to make lightly; parents will need to do their fair share of research and decide if it suits them.
 Additionally, homeschooling parents can seek tutors for private lessons and assistance.

 Tutors in Mexico

-Tutors are a fantastic way to learn in Mexico and can be found to cater for all ages and subjects.
+Tutors are a fantastic way to learn in Mexico and can be found to cater to children of all ages and subjects.
 Expats can network locally or use online platforms to find tutors, such as Apprentus, Preply or Mexico City’s UniversityTutor.

 Children in all types of schooling can benefit from extra tuition.
 Adults can find tutors for their university courses or pick up some extra Spanish classes to better orientate themselves in their new homes.